dancaron/Django-Rapid-Deploy/README.md

-# Django Rapid Deploy 1.3
+# Django Rapid Deploy
+Version 1.3.
+Successfully tested on Ubuntu 20.10

 Spin up a production grade Django environment without breaking a sweat!

 Let's face it, setting up a production Django stack can be time consuming.
 No one likes nginx 502 Bad Gateway errors.
 This script relieves that pain, delivering a ready to go Supervisor, Guincorn, Nginx, Django, Postgres stack.
 After running the script, you'll have a fully functioning Django environment.
 All it requires is a few configuration variables set at the top of the script.
 Latest version now includes certbot by default.

-Successfully tested on Ubuntu 20.10

 ### How to Setup Your Django Environment Using Djangogo